echox/psyCoffee/README.markdown

 If you are looking for an efficient parser and clean implementation, use http://lib.psyc.eu

 License: ISC (equivalent to 2-clause BSD license)

+*Info:* The content of doc/rawpackets/ is taken from the libpsyc project (source: libpsyc/test/packets/*)